MihaiCiprianChezan/wordpress-import/README.md

 ### Manual Installation (Preferred)

-To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Folder name of the plugin should be `wordpress-import`.
+To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`. **IMPORTANT: Folder name of the plugin should be plain `wordpress-import`** (without versioning number, e.g: `wordpress-import-1.2`).
 You can find these files on [GitHub](https://github.com/MihaiCiprianChezan/wordpress-import).

 You should now have all the plugin files under